gnina/SolTranNet/README.md

 # SolTranNet
-The official implementation of SolTranNet.
+The official implementation of SolTranNet, whose publication is available [here](https://pubs.acs.org/doi/10.1021/acs.jcim.1c00331).

-[comment]: # (TODO: Add an html reference to above when the paper is published.)

 SolTranNet is an optimized fork of the [Molecule Attention Transformer](https://github.com/ardigen/MAT), whose original paper can be found [here](https://arxiv.org/abs/2002.08264).